cyberark/conjur-puppet/README.md

 ## Description

 This is the official Puppet module for [Conjur](https://www.conjur.org), a robust identity and access management platform.
-This module simplifies the operations of establishing Conjur host identity and allows authorized Puppet nodes to fetch secrets from Conjur.
+This module simplifies the operations involved in establishing a Conjur host identity and allows authorized Puppet nodes to fetch secrets from Conjur.

 ## Setup